jtmurphysr/MusicTimeMachin/README.md

   - `base_scraper.py` - Abstract base class defining the scraper interface
   - `billboard.py` - Implementation of Billboard Hot 100 scraper
   - `soundcloud.py` - Implementation of SoundCloud Top EDM scraper
+- `playlist_builder.py` - Module that handles all Spotify interactions and playlist creation
 - `env_variables.py` - A utility class for managing environment variables
 - `.env` - Contains your Spotify API credentials (not included in the repository)
 - `requirements.txt` - Lists the required Python packages
 - `.gitignore` - Specifies files that should not be tracked by Git
 - `CHANGELOG.md` - Tracks changes between versions
+- `docs/` - Documentation directory
+  - `EXTENDING.md` - Guide for adding new chart scrapers to the project

 ## Dependencies